 4. Stay on marked trails and take caution when around wildlife.
 Please don’t feed or touch the animals without permission; stick to designated paths and follow all park regulations related to wildlife encounters.

 5. Familiarize yourself with park regulations before visiting.
 Ensure you understand laws such as campfire restrictions, pet policies, and any fees associated with entering the park.
-This way, you can enjoy a safe and responsible visit to the national park.
+This way, you can enjoy a safe and responsible visitation to the national park.

 Are there any regulations or restrictions to know before visiting a national park?